-(1) The amounts represent the target award opportunity payable to each named executive officer under our executive bonus plan as described under "- Primary Elements of Executive Compensation - Annual Cash Incentive Compensation" above.
-The actual amounts paid to each named executive officer for 2022 are provided in the "Summary Compensation Table."
-As there are no threshold amounts with respect to these annual cash incentive payments, the column "Threshold (\$)" is inapplicable and therefore has been omitted from this table.
-Payments under the annual cash incentive program were not subject to any maximum limit.

-- (2) Consists of RSUs granted under our 2020 Stock Option and Incentive Plan.
-The RSUs are subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End Table" below. - (3) Consists of stock options granted under our 2020 Stock Option and Incentive Plan.
-The stock options are subject to time-based vesting, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End Table" below. - (4) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Market on the grant date. - (5) The amounts reflect the aggregate grant date fair value of stock options and RSUs awarded in 2022, computed in accordance with the provisions of FASB ASC Topic 718.
+- (1) The amounts represent the target award opportunity payable to each named executive officer under our executive bonus plan as described under "- Primary Elements of Executive Compensation Annual Cash Incentive Compensation" above.
+The actual amounts paid to each named executive officer for 2023 are provided in the "Summary Compensation Table."
+As there are no threshold amounts or no maximum limit with respect to these annual cash incentive payments, the columns "Threshold (\$)" and "Maximum (\$)" are inapplicable and therefore have been omitted from this table. - (2) Consists of the RSUs and stock options granted under our 2020 Stock Option and Incentive Plan that are subject to a performance-based vesting condition, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End Table" below.
+As there is only a single level of performance, the columns "Threshold (#)" and "Maximum (#)" have been omitted from this table.
+As of the date of this proxy statement, the performance condition has not been met. - (3) Consists of the RSUs granted under our 2020 Stock Option and Incentive Plan that are subject to time-based vesting conditions, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End Table" below. - (4) Consists of stock options granted under our 2020 Stock Option and Incentive Plan that are subject to time-based vesting conditions, as described in the footnotes to the "Outstanding Equity Awards at Fiscal Year-End Table" below. - (5) The exercise price of these stock options is equal to the closing price of our common stock as reported on the Nasdaq Global Market on the grant date. - (6) The amounts reflect the aggregate grant date fair value of stock options and RSUs awarded in 2023, computed in accordance with the provisions of FASB ASC Topic 718.
 These amounts reflect the accounting grant date fair value for the stock options and RSUs and do not correspond to the actual economic value that may be received by the named executive officer upon exercise of the stock options, settlement of the RSUs or any sale of any of the underlying shares of common stock.
-See note 8 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K for the year ended December 31, 2022 regarding certain assumptions we made in determining the fair value of equity awards.
+See note 8 to our consolidated financial statements appearing at the end of our Annual Report on Form 10-K for the year ended December 31, 2023 regarding certain assumptions we made in determining the fair value of equity awards.
+The amounts for 2023 include the grant date fair value of the performance-based RSUs and stock options assuming probable achievement, which is maximum achievement. - (7) This RSU grant was awarded for retention purposes.

-Outstanding Equity Awards at Fiscal Year-End 2022
+Outstanding Equity Awards at Fiscal Year-End 2023

-The following table sets forth information concerning outstanding equity awards held by each of our named executive officers at December 31, 2022.
-All equity awards granted prior to 2021 set forth in the table below were granted under our 2016 Stock Option and Grant Plan and all equity awards granted in 2021 and 2022 set forth in the table below were granted under our 2020 Stock Option and Incentive Plan.
+The following table sets forth information concerning outstanding equity awards held by each of our named executive officers at December 31, 2023.
+All equity awards granted prior to 2021 set forth in the table below were granted under our 2016 Stock Option and Grant Plan and all equity awards granted in 2021 and thereafter set forth in the table below were granted under our 2020 Stock Option and Incentive Plan.